PowerDNS/pdnsapi/api_spec.md

 * `notified_serial`, `serial` MUST NOT be sent in client bodies.
   **Note**: Authoritative only.

-* `nameservers` MUST be sent in client bodies during creation, and MUST NOT be sent by the server.
+* `nameservers` MAY be sent in client bodies during creation, and MUST NOT be sent by the server.
 Simple list of strings of nameserver names.
   **Note**: Authoritative only.